sagemath/sagewiki_to_gh-2022-10-10/days87.md

 == To prepare for the workshop ==

 On the first day of the workshop, [[http://people.reed.edu/~westm/|Mckenzie West]] will lead some activities to help novices get oriented with Sage.
 Stay tuned for more details.
 Before the workshop, we recommend [[http://www.sagemath.org/|downloading and installing]] the latest version of the source code of Sage, opening a [[https://trac.sagemath.org/|Sage trac]] account and completing the [[https://www.codecademy.com/|Code Academy]] modules on Python and Git.

+If you have never done any LMFDB development work and might want to start -- a workshop is by far the best place to get started.
+A starting point is have a recent installation of Sage on your own laptop, on top of which you can run the LMFDB website software with a little setting up.
+Here is how to do it: https://github.com/LMFDB/lmfdb/blob/master/GettingStarted.md

+For this workshop, we have dedicated server for readonly purposes that simplifies some of the steps.
+If you add to your LMFDB directory a file called {{{mongoclient.config}}} with the following content:
+{{{
+[db]
+port = 27017
+host = readonly.lmfdb.xyz
+}}}
+ then you can run the LMFDB as usual by doing:
+{{{
+ sage -python start-lmfdb.py --debug
+}}}